danbev/learning-edge-computing/README.md

 [Jetson Nano](https://developer.nvidia.com/embedded-computing).

-Now, an extension of the Edge server is to have a mini cloud of sort that has some of the same features of a cloud, like scalability for example.
+Now, an extension of the Edge compute resource is to have a mini cloud of sort that has some of the same features of a cloud, like scalability for example.
 This is a layer between the edge server (or parhaps even replaces the edge server, this is not clear to me yet).
-What are these things called, well they are called Fog (as in cloud but closer to the ground or something like that I guess):
+What are these things called, well they are called Fog (as in cloud but closer to the ground or something like that):
 ```
 Fog computing:
                                                           +-------------------+